alexandreiabattles/content-ops-starter/content/pages/home.md

       - type: FeaturedItem
         title: ALEXANDREIA
         subtitle: Are.....
-        text: >+
+        text: >
+          PARTIES!
 There are too many parties and activities!
 We have too many casual, fun parties, costume contests, being in Alexandreia means knowing how to have fun.
         image:
           type: ImageBlock
           url: /images/icon2.svg